kontent-ai/kontent-ai-migration-toolkit/README.md

 # Kontent.ai Migration Toolkit

-The purpose of this project is to import content data to [Kontent.ai](https://kontent.ai) projects using various formats.
+The purpose of this project is to import content data to [Kontent.ai](https://kontent.ai) projects using various formats and export adapters.
+Currently we support only `Kontent.ai` export adapter (meaning you can export data from Kontent.ai and re-import it to the same or different project)

-Data is exported via `Delivery Api` and imported back via `Management Api`.
-There are 3 default formats for data:
-`json`, `jsonJoined` and `csv`.
-It is possible to write custom transformer if you need to add some extra processing or use different format all together.

-Additionally, content data can also be quickly exported using the `Delivery Api`.

 This library can only be used in `node.js`.
 Use in Browsers is not supported.

 ## How it works

-> When importing it is imported that that both `source` and `target` project have identical definitions of:
+> When importing it is essential that `Content types`, `Taxonomies` and `Workflows` matches the input data.
+Any
+> inconsistency in data such as referencing inexistent taxonomy term, incorrect element type and other problems will
-> `Content types`, `taxonomies` and `workflows`.
-Any inconsistency in data definition may cause import to fail.
+> cause import to fail.

 ### How are content items imported?